mjumbewu/django-model-blocks/README.rst

 Django Model Filters
 ====================

-The ``model_filters`` app allows you to have generic Django templates.
+The ``model_filters`` app provides you with automatically generated, stylable generic Django templates.
 It fills a gap left by ``admin`` and ``databrowse`` by providing filters that allow your to painlessly create templates with the following properties:

 * Automatically generated read-only views
 * Can conform to whatever URL structure you want